DanielMistrik/HistoricFinancialData/README.md

  **HistoricalFinancialData is not affiliated, endorsed, or vetted by the U.S Securities and Exchange Comission (SEC).**
-It's meant to be an open-source tool where projects can access detailed financial information without having to pay for an external service.
+It's meant to be an open-source tool where people/projects can access detailed financial information without having to pay for an external service.

 As SEC data is considered **public information** it is free to use and dissemintate, which